Duplicated `:raise` tracepoint event when exception inside `load` call happens

 The problem is that after the mentioned commit, the TracePoint API raises two

 :trace events when an exception happens during a

 load call.
 As a result, byebug ends up using the second

 :raise event, and that means post-mortem debugging leaves the user in an incorrect place.

 I managed to workaround the issue inside byebug with https://github.com/deivid-rodriguez/byebug/pull/562, but I thought it would be worth mentioning here since it seems like incorrect behavior to me.

 For what it's worth, reverting the referenced commit fixes the issue.
 I attach a patch doing that together with a test.

-Updated by nagachika (Tomoyuki Chikanaga) about 1 month ago
+Updated by nagachika (Tomoyuki Chikanaga) over 2 years ago

 - Backport changed from 2.4: UNKNOWN, 2.5: UNKNOWN, 2.6: UNKNOWN to 2.5: REQUIRED, 2.6: REQUIRED